GaGiiiii/BStr/README.md

 {
   "message": string,
   "data": data,
-  "errors?": array (in cases of errors)
+  "errors?": array (in cases of errors),
+  "token?": string,
 }
 ```
 The `message` - attribute contains a message commonly used to indicate errors or, in the case of deleting a resource, success that the resource was properly deleted.

 The `data` - attribute contains requested resource/s or processed resource.
-Eg. if we requsted to get all posts the data attr will look like this `"posts": array of posts`
+Eg. if we requsted to get all posts the data attr will look like this `"posts": array of posts`.

-The `errors` - attribute is optional and it contains error messages
+The `errors` - attribute is optional and it contains error messages.

+The `token` - attribute is optional and it will be returned when user logins or registers.

 ## Status Codes